-The 2020 General Election will be held in September along with the End of Life Choice and cannabis referendums.
+The 2020 General Election will now be held on 17 October along with the End of Life Choice and cannabis referendums.

 You need to be enrolled to vote in the election and referendums.